 Madeline and I heard the most disappointing news the other day as we were leaving her doctor’s appointment.
 Wisconsin is going to have a brown Christmas this year.
 A brown Christmas.
 No snow.

 I just wrote about Christmas being better with snow in my last post.
 It’s funny.
 Every morning, I wake up and look outside hoping for snow.
-My daughters do the same thing . . and I blame it on living here in Wisconsin, where the snow is captivating and dreamy in the months of December and January, and the Disney movie, Frozen.
+My daughters do the same thing . . and I blame it on living here in Wisconsin.
+In this state, the snow is captivating and dreamy in the months of December and January.
+And also, the Disney movie, Frozen.
 My kids now LOVE snow and think it’s the best thing in the world.

 At the end of the story, Elsa and Anna end up having a snowball fight and playing outside with each other for hours.
 They go inside and Elsa says, “I got carried away with making Christmas perfect, and I forgot all about the most important part- spending time with you.”

 Who says Disney books don’t have any depth?!
 This story totally reminded me of this story.
 And my eyes got all teary eyed.